Gordonby/AKS-K8S-Lab-L200/README.md

 ## Exercise 2 - kubectl
 Kubectl is the main tool you're going to use to manage your kubernetes cluster.
 It comes pre-installed in the Azure Cloud Shell, which is awesome.

+The `az aks get-credentials` command you run earlier lets you get the access credentials for an AKS cluster and merges them into the kubeconfig file that kubectl uses.

 So lets have a look at a basic command that will tell us about the VM's.

 ```kubectl get nodes```